 For the given rod-length of 241mm, the resonances occur at 300 MHz, 900 MHz, 1500 MHz, 2100 MHz and so on.

 Dependancy of unloaded Q characteristic impedance of TEM-mode transmission line

-The distinct Q-maximum in the graph above shows that the ratio of stored energy to the dissipated energy per cycle is a maximum when optimum resonator dimensions exist.
+The distinct Q-maximum in the graph above shows that the ratio of stored energy to the dissipated energy per cycle is at a maximum when optimum resonator dimensions exist.
 Literature often suggests that a TEM-mode resonator impedance of around 70Ω is giving maximum unloaded Q. This value is based on Q formulas for idealised, pure-TEM-mode resonators.
-Eigenmode analysis has no such limitation and can provide Q data for any type of resonator.
+Eigenmode analysis has no such limitation and can provide reliable Q data for any type of resonator.

 ¹ By resonator impedance we mean here the characteristic impedance of a transmission line having the same cross-section as the resonator

 Analysis of coupling between resonators